top of page

 Vegetarian / Vegan

-• Sudra – Indian inspired vegan along with specialty cocktails.
+• Sudra – Indian-inspired vegan along with specialty cocktails.
 Happy hour daily 4–7 PM and 9 PM – close.
 (2333 NE.
 Glisan St. ~ thesudra.com)

-Farther Walk or Drive
+Farther Walk or Short Drive

 • Nostrana – Divinely delicious, simple traditional Italian food.
 Happy hour is after 9 PM.
 Best Chef James Beard Nomination.
 (1401 SE Morrison St.~ nostrana.com)